 Nils is also a widely published translator of academic literature.
 Following the publication of Lambert Wiesing’s Artificial Presence (Stanford UP, 2009) and François Delaporte’s Figures of Medicine (published by Fordham), Henri Atlan’s Fraud was published by Stanford in 2013.
 Experimente im Individuum: Kurt Goldstein und die Fragen des Organismus by Stefanos Geroulanos and Todd Meyers, Speculative Drawing by Armen Avanessian and Andreas Töpfer, and The Helmholtz Curves by Henning Schmidgen came out in 2014.
 Three more books by Avanessian followed: Irony and the Logic of Modernity (de Gruyter, 2015), his Present Tense: A Poetics (Bloomsbury, 2015), which he co-wrote with Anke Hennig, and, most recently, Overwrite (Sternberg, 2017).

-Other projects are underway, including Interpreting Bergson, a collection of essays on Henri Bergson co-edited with Alexandre Lefebvre under contract at Cambridge UP, the translation of Helmuth Plessner’s Macht und menschliche Natur (commissioned by the Helmuth Plessner Gesellschaft and in production at Northwestern UP), as well as translations of Henning Schmidgen’s Hirn und Zeit, Ingolf Dalferth’s Malum (for Indiana UP), Erich Hörl’s Heilige Kanäle (for Amsterdam UP), Emmanuel Alloa’s Das durchscheinende Bild (for Columbia UP), and selected essays by André Leroi-Gourhan (for the Bard Graduate Center and Chicago UP).
+Other projects are underway, including Interpreting Bergson, a collection of essays on Henri Bergson co-edited with Alexandre Lefebvre under contract at Cambridge UP, the translation of Helmuth Plessner’s Macht und menschliche Natur (commissioned by the Helmuth Plessner Gesellschaft and in production at Northwestern UP), and Erich Hörl’s Heilige Kanäle (in production at Amsterdam UP), as well as translations of Henning Schmidgen’s Hirn und Zeit, Ingolf Dalferth’s Malum (for Indiana UP), Emmanuel Alloa’s Das durchscheinende Bild (for Columbia UP), and selected essays by André Leroi-Gourhan (for the Bard Graduate Center and Chicago UP).

 The recipient of numerous research as well as teaching fellowships, Nils has taught courses across the humanities disciplines, from philosophy and literary studies via Jewish studies and gender studies to expository writing.